What Are Toxic Backlinks and Why They’re Dangerous

 Spammy Directories and Listings

 Auto-approval directories accepting any submission, general web directories with no editorial standards, foreign language directories unrelated to your business, directories with extremely high outbound link counts, and obvious spam sites masquerading as directories all create toxic links.
+Low-quality submissions often appear in spam directories, which is why following a proper directory submission guide is essential.

 Hacked or Compromised Websites